ycho234/ycho234/README.md

 -🎨I enjoy painting in my free time, cooking, alongside digital designing!!

 - ⚡ Fun fact: I love animals!!!
-Especially cats which are my favourite 🐱🐱🐱 (as you may be able to tell from my profile).
+Especially cats which are my favourite 🐱🐱🐱 (as you may be able to tell from my the gif at the top of my profile).
 I also enjoy nature and outdoor activities 🍃🌷